Pictorender/Pictorender/README.md

 # About Me

 - 👋 Hi, I’m @Pictorender
-- 👀 I’m interested in graphics design in undefined context
+- 👀 I’m interested in creating original visual  artwork in unconstraint abstract space
 - 🌱 I’m currently learning a couple of tools to mix and blend to create original visual works
 - 💞️ I’m looking to collaborate on ideas, inspiration and learnings
 - 📫 How to reach me... via here?